 Apache traditional marriage vows have become pretty popular over the years at modern weddings.
-This non denominational Indian wedding blessing is not exactly of Native American origin.
+This non-denominational Indian wedding blessing is not exactly of Native American origin.
 A beautiful tribute for any couple to recite on their wedding day, the popular wedding reading apache blessing was a poem written for a Western novel by a non-native American author.

 This was made even more famous after it was turned into a movie, that starred Jimmy Stewart.
 However, this apache wedding blessing history aside, it is used in all types of weddings these days, and even for vow renewal ceremonies.
 You would use it too if you wanted something unique and so meaningful for your wedding day.

-“Now you will feel no rain, for each of you will be shelter for the other.
-Now you will feel no cold, for each of you will be warmth to the other.
-Now there will be no loneliness, for each of you will be companion to the other.
+“Now you will feel no rain, for each of you will be a shelter for the other.
+Now you will feel no cold, for each of you will be warm to the other.
+Now there will be no loneliness, for each of you will be a companion to the other.
 Now you are two persons, but there is only one life before you.
 May beauty surround you both in the journey ahead and through all the years.
 May happiness be your companion and your days together be good and long upon the earth.”